Iterative PnP and its application in 3D-2D vascular image registration for robot navigation: Methodology

 Gaussian kernels or Gaussian Mixture Model (GMM)~\cite{biber2003normal,magnusson2007scan,jian2010robust} overcomes the partial overlapping problem (big-to-small in 3D-2D vessel registration case) based on its special distance-to-loss mapping manner. \cite{aylward2003registration} is the first work applying 3D-2D vessel registration based on Gaussian kernel.
 This work uses a Gaussian kernel to measure alignment in 2D space and demonstrates its efficacy.
 During our tests, we also noticed that Gaussian kernel~\cite{aylward2003registration} brings better accuracy and robustness to 3D-2D blood vessel matching.
 Surprisingly, most centerline-based studies ignore it and use Euclidean loss instead.
 One possible explanation is that Gaussian kernel cannot be transformed into authentic least-square form, and real-time applications like \cite{rivest2012nonrigid} cannot convert Gaussian kernel loss to BFGS solver.

 Continuous Visual Odometry (CVO)~\cite{clark2021nonparametric} is the first work applying Reproducing Kernel Hilbert Space (RKHS) theory in an ICP problem.
 Different from \cite{biber2003normal} using discrete Gaussian kernel space, CVO~\cite{clark2021nonparametric} enforces continuous GMM field and adopts 4th order Taylor expansion to retrieve an optimum step for the first-order derivative-based gradient descend.
 It achieves 2-5 Hz on modern CPU with parallel computation and for typical LiDAR-based point cloud registration. \cite{zhang2021new} further reduces CVO's time consumption with GPU acceleration.
-Following~\cite{zhang2021new}, this article modifies RKHS~\cite{clark2021nonparametric} and formulate the problem as:
+Following~\cite{zhang2021new}, this article modifies RKHS~\cite{clark2021nonparametric} and obtain optimal parameters $\mathbf{T}^*,\theta^*$ by jointly optimizing

-where $\mathrm{w}_i$ is the weight and uniformly set as 1 in this research, $\Delta(i)$ is the set of correspondences to $\mathbf{p}_i$, $\mathbf{T}_0$ is the initial pose or pose in previous state and $\ell$, $\lambda_1$, $\lambda_2$, $\mathrm{w}_1$, $\mathrm{w}_2$, $\mathrm{w}_3$ are hyperparameters, and $\theta$ is the deformation parameter. $\Omega_i$ is neighboring points' index set for $\mathbf{p}_i$. $(\cdot)^\vee$ convert lie algebra $\mathfrak{se}(3)$ to 6-vector $\mathbb{R}^6$ and defines the distance on $\mathrm{SE}(3)$ manifold.
+where $\mathrm{w}_i$ is the weight and uniformly set as 1 in this research, $\Delta(i)$ is the set of correspondences to $\mathbf{p}_i$, $\mathbf{T}_0$ is the initial pose or pose in previous state and $\ell$, $\lambda$, $\mathrm{w}_1$, $\mathrm{w}_2$, $\mathrm{w}_3$ are hyperparameters, and $\theta$ is the deformation parameter. $\Omega_i$ is neighboring points' index set for $\mathbf{p}_i$. $(\cdot)^\vee$ convert lie algebra $\mathfrak{se}(3)$ to 6-vector $\mathbb{R}^6$ and defines the distance on $\mathrm{SE}(3)$ manifold.
 It should be pointed out that $E_{init}$ is adopted because $\mathbf{T}^*$'s z-direction increases enormously, and the 3D shape's projection shrinks to a point and matches to an arbitrary target point.
 This phenomenon represents one scenario of outlier and thus should be handled with $E_{init}$. $\ell$ is defined as the maximum $||\pi(\mathbf{T}\Gamma(\mathbf{T}_{dsa\_cb}\mathbf{p}_i-\mathbf{c},\theta))-\mathbf{q}_j,\mathbf{K}||^2_2$ and shrinked by half every 5 iterations.

 In rigid cases, the nonrigid function is defined as \mbox{$\Gamma(\cdot,\theta) = \cdot$}.
 Meanwhile, $\lambda_2$ should be set to zero.
 For nonrigid Iterative PnP, we follow \cite{rivest2012nonrigid} by realizing $\Gamma(\mathbf{p}_i,\theta)$ as: